What Are the Medicare Supplement Insurance Plans in Nebraska?

 Nebraska residents looking for a Medicare Supplement Insurance plan need to first identify their specific coverage needs in order to determine what Medigap plan to consider.

 Most Popular Medicare Supplement Insurance Plans in Nebraska

-As reported by AHIP, among those who selected a Medigap policy, two-thirds (67.4%) choose Plan F, 24.2% choose Plan G while 2.7% choose Plan N. Below is the breakdown of the number of Nebraska enrollees by Medigap plan type.
+As reported by AHIP, 181,473 Nebraska beneficiaries enrolled in a Medigap policy in 2019.
+Below is the breakdown of the number of Nebraska enrollees by Medigap plan type.

 While a Medigap policy will help pay for things like copayments, coinsurance and deductibles not covered by Medicare Parts A and B, it is important to note that your Nebraska Medicare Supplement Insurance plan will not cover benefits for prescription drugs.
 However, you can buy an additional Medicare Prescription Drug plan to cover prescription drug costs or consider a Medicare Advantage plan, which typically include prescription drug coverage and may also include other benefits, such as dental, vision, hearing and gym memberships.

 Learn more about your Medicare Supplement Insurance plan options in Nebraska by working with a SelectQuote licensed sales agent.
 Acting as your advocate, our licensed sales agents can guide you through the Medicare maze to better understand Medigap plan options and answer any questions you may have throughout the process.
 SelectQuote individually shops more than 20 national insurance companies to help you compare Medicare plans in Nebraska.